jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 ## One size to rule them all

-Below you will find an overview of all relevant options.
+Below you will find an overview of the options ordered by file size.
 The conclusion is that if you care about 'perfect' images, you should always compress the retina version.
 If I had to choose one option from the list below, because I wanted to define that globally in Hugo, I would choose the '2x 50% jpg' version.
 It has perfect non-retina appearance, good retina appearance and an acceptable size.
 <br>

 |Compression|Size|@1x|@2x|